ecthros/pina-colada/README.md

   / /_/ / / __ \/ __ `/  / /   / __ \/ / __ `/ __  / __ `/    \_/
  / ____/ / / / / /_/ /  / /___/ /_/ / / /_/ / /_/ / /_/ /      Y
 /_/   /_/_/ /_/\__,_/   \____/\____/_/\__,_/\__,_/\__,_/      _|_
-Welcome to Pina Colada, a powerful Wifi Pineapple.
+Welcome to Pina Colada, a powerful Wifi Dropbox.
 Type "help" to see the list of available commands.
 >>
 ```